uhppoted/uhppote-cli/README.md

-  --config      Sets the uhppoted.conf file to use for controller configurations --bind        Overrides the default (or configured) bind IP address for a command --broadcast   Overrides the default (or configured) broadcast IP address to which to send a command --broadcast   Overrides the default (or configured) listen IP address on which to listen for events --timeout     Sets the timeout for a response from a controller (default value is 2.5s) --debug       Displays verbose debugging information, in particular the communications with the UHPPOTE controllers
+  --config      Sets the uhppoted.conf file to use for controller configurations --bind        Overrides the default (or configured) bind IP address for a command --broadcast   Overrides the default (or configured) broadcast IP address to which to send a command --listen      Overrides the default (or configured) listen IP address on which to listen for events --timeout     Sets the timeout for a response from a controller (default value is 2.5s) --debug       Displays verbose debugging information, in particular the communications with the UHPPOTE controllers